Nerd Prescribed

 How Much Does a One-Page Website Cost?

-A one-page website costs €3,000.
-It includes design, development, mobile optimisation, and deployment.
+€3,000.
+Design, development, mobile layout, and deployment.

-One-page sites work for businesses that need:
+One-page sites work well when you need:

-• a landing page for Google Ads or social media traffic
+• A landing page for Google Ads or social media traffic

-A one-page site takes about 5 working days to build.
+Five working days to build.

-You don't need to rebuild anything.
-The new pages slot into the existing site.
+Yes.
+Each additional page costs €1,000 and takes about two days.
+You don't need to rebuild anything — new pages slot into the existing site.

 How Long Does It Take to Build a Small Business Website?

-Number of pages+2 days per page
+Number of pages +2 days per page

-Booking system+10 days
+Booking system +10 days

-Online shop+20 days
+Online shop +20 days

-Client delays feedbackAdds days or weeks
+Client delays feedback Adds days or weeks

 At a minimum: